How to Trim a Mustache: Scissors vs. Trimmers Guide

 1. How often should I trim my mustache?

 It depends on the length of your mustache style and the growth of your facial hair.
-As a general rule, trimming once every two weeks should be enough.
-But you will have to trim more frequently if you have a shorter mustache style.
-As a general rule, trimming your mustache once a week should be enough to maintain your mustache.
+As a general rule, a light maintenance trim every 1 to 2 weeks is ideal, though shorter, more precise styles may need weekly touch-ups to maintain your mustache.

 2. Should I trim my mustache while growing a beard?